 Change name of the signed document with the audit trail: Set a predefined file name (merge fields accepted) for the final document that includes the audit trail using the Signed Document with Audit Trail Name in the S-Sign Template Settings.

-Display the audit trail to each signer during an e-signature request: Display the audit trail to each signer throughout the signing process by checking the Show audit trail during signing process checkbox on the S-Sign Configuration page.
+Display the audit trail to each signer during an e-signature request: Display the audit trail to each signer throughout the signing process by checking the Show audit trail during signing process checkbox on the S-Sign Setup page.
 For example, signer 2 will receive the document with an audit trail that includes details from signer 1, signer 3 will receive the document with an audit trail that includes details from signers 1 and 2, and so on.

 Prevent certain signers from receiving the audit trail: Choose which signer profiles should and should not receive the audit trail in their confirmation email by checking the Prevent certain signer profiles from receiving the audit record field in the S-Sign Template Settings, and then checking Prevent From Viewing Audit for individual signer profiles.